ArchiveBox/ArchiveBox/README.md

 ## Details

-`archive.py` is a script that takes a [Pocket-format](https://getpocket.com/export), [Pinboard-format](https://pinboard.in/export/), or [Netscape-format](https://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx) bookmark export file, and downloads a clone of each linked website to turn into a browsable archive that you can store locally or host online.
+`archive.py` is a script that takes a [Pocket-format](https://getpocket.com/export), [JSON-format](https://pinboard.in/export/), [Netscape-format](https://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx), or RSS-formatted list of links, and downloads a clone of each linked website to turn into a browsable archive that you can store locally or host online.

-The archiver produces a folder like `pocket/` containing an `index.html`, and archived copies of all the sites, organized by starred timestamp.
-It's Powered by the [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.
+The archiver produces an output folder `html/` containing an `index.html`, `index.json`, and archived copies of all the sites, organized by timestamp bookmarked.
+It's Powered by [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`.

 For each sites it saves: